mantidproject/mantid/docs/source/algorithms/RefineSatellitePeaks-v1.rst

 Description
 -----------

-RefineSatellitePeaks cane be used to refine the locations of "satellite" peaks occurring at fractional HKL locations in reciprocal space.
+RefineSatellitePeaks can be used to refine the locations of "satellite" peaks occurring at fractional HKL locations in reciprocal space.
 RefineSatellitePeaks takes a MDWorkspace of experimental data, a PeaksWorkspace containing the locations of peaks with integer HKL, and another PeaksWorkspace containing a